radius-project/docs/docs/content/concepts/app-model-overview/_index.md

 ---
 type: docs
-title: "Radius application model"
+title: "Define your apps in Radius"
-linkTitle: "App model overview"
+linkTitle: "Defining apps"
-description: "Learn how to model your applications with the Radius application model"
+description: "Learn how to model your applications in Radius"
 weight: 200
 ---